 Red can often appear orange or rusty when printing.
 When this happens, you need to look at your levels of magenta and yellow.
 If your red looks too pinkish, you have mixed in too much magenta.
-But if you see a more orange tinge, the yellow color value is too high.
+But if you see a more orange tinge, the yellow colour value is too high.

-CMYK oranges and browns
+CMYK Oranges and Browns

 Creating a vibrant, bright orange is easy: combine two parts yellow and one part magenta (0-50-100-0).

-CMYK yellows and greens
+CMYK Yellows and Greens

-Regal purple tones are CMYK friendly.
-A 3:2 magenta to cyan ratio is an excellent place to start (79-100-0-0).
+Regal purple tones are CMYK-friendly.
+A 3:2 magenta-to-cyan ratio is an excellent place to start (79-100-0-0).